Cotylorhynchus: Cotylorhynchus romeri

 Cotylorhynchus romeri, OMNH 04329, referred specimen.
 Skull in lateral and occipital views.
 This is the most complete skull of C. romeri from the Norman area, Cleveland County.

 As the other two species of Cotylorhynchus, the dentition consists of tricuspid teeth (except for the most anterior teeth).
 However, C. romeri is the species where the cuspules are least developed.
 According to Olson, the premaxillary teeth had no cuspules.
 The latter, however, have been reported on the premaxillary teeth by Reisz and colleagues.
 All marginal teeth have their distal ends curved lingually.
-Numerous teeth are also present on several bones of the palate.
+Numerous teeth are also present on several bones of the palate (palatal dentition).
 A short row of three large, slightly recurved teeth are present on each vomer.
 They are taller than all other teeth on the palate.
 The palatines bear 10 subconical teeth located on a slightly thickened region of bone adjacent to the middle part of the suture shared with the pterygoid.
 The latter, triangular in shape, has many teeth divided into four distinct groups: a medial row bordering the interpterygoid vacuity, a group of smaller teeth which contributes to the pterygo-palatine tooth cluster, a posterolateral cluster of very small teeth on the transverse flange of the pterygoid, and behind this cluster a row of large teeth that borders the posterior margin of the transverse flange and extends medially to the basicranial region.
 In summary, the pterygoid bears more, smaller and slender teeth than those present on the pterygoid of C. bransoni.
 A few teeth are also present on the parasphenoid.
 Several palatal teeth have well-preserved tips showing the same distal morphology as marginal teeth with three small cuspules.
 In lower jaws, the dentary has between 16 and 19 teeth, which have the same morphology as the teeth of the upper jaws.
 In C. romeri, the dental row does not show spaces for replacement teeth which could be related to reduced rates of tooth replacement and increased longevity of functional teeth.

-The vertebral column consists of 25 or 26 presacral vertebrae, 3 sacral vertebrae, and approximately 55 caudal vertebrae.
+The vertebral column consists of 25 or 26 presacral vertebrae, three sacral vertebrae, and approximately 55 caudal vertebrae.
 C. romeri is distinguished by its widely spaced postzygapophyses on the dorsal vertebrae, while in C. hancocki and C. bransoni they usually contact along the midline.
 The relatively short limbs were more robust than those of C. bransoni but less massive than those of C. hancoki.
 The manus and the pes show a phalangeal formula (Note: The phalangeal formula corresponds to the number of phalanges constituting each digits of the manus and pes of tetrapods.
 It is listed starting from digit I (corresponding in human to the thumb and big toe) to digit V (the equivalent of the little finger and little toe).) of 2-2-3-3-2.
 The skeletons from the Norman region show two different size groups within adult specimens.
 One of these groups is composed of individuals about 20% smaller than those in the other group.
 This size difference was interpreted as possible specific differentiation or more likely as the expression of sexual dimorphism.